TaylorJadin/jadin.me-jekyll/_posts/2018-02-20-basic-static-site-demo.md

 title: Static Site Demo
 tags: [Post,DoOO]
 ---
 This is a little post I put together to show students at St. Norbert College how to quickly put a static page up on their domain.
-This should be useful for anyone who wants to go from zero to having a page on the internet.
-In this post I am assuming almost no prior knowledge of HTML, CSS, or cPanel, the only thing you need ahead of time is a domain and web hosting.
+In this post I am assuming almost no prior knowledge of HTML, CSS, or cPanel.
+The only thing you need ahead of time is a domain at [Reclaim Hosting](https://reclaimhosting.com).

 When we are finished you will have a page that looks like this: [demo.jadin.me](demo.jadin.me)

-## Directions using Reclaim Hosting

-For the purposes of this demo, I am going to assume you are using [Reclaim Hosting](https://reclaimhosting.com), as that is what we are using for [our Domains project](knight.domains) here at [SNC](snc.edu)

-### Making a subdomain
+## Making a subdomain
 1. Visit reclaimhosting.com
 2. Click **Client Area Login**
 3. From the menu, choose **cPanel** and the name of your domain